 You may also need to prove the identity of each signatory with:

-Proof of their name, like a passport or driving licence
+Proof of their name, such as a passport or driving licence

-Proof of their address, like a utility bill
+Proof of their address, such as a utility bill

-It may be easiest to take the documents they need into a branch so you can get them back immediately and to avoid the risk of them being lost in the post.
+It may be easiest to take the documents required into a branch so you can get them back immediately and to avoid the risk of them being lost in the post.